edmundhung/conform/docs/api/react/future/report.md

 > The `report` function is part of Conform's future export.
 These APIs are experimental and may change in minor versions.
 [Learn more](https://github.com/edmundhung/conform/discussions/954)

-A utility function that creates a `SubmissionResult` object from a submission to add validation results and intended values with options to strip files and hide sensitive fields.
+A utility function that creates a `SubmissionResult` object from a submission to add validation results and target value with options to strip files and hide sensitive fields.

 ```ts
 import { report } from '@conform-to/react/future';